boldare/xsolve-tv-control/README.md

 # About
-XSolve TV Control is an application that allows to control multiple TVs on the same time.
+XSolve TV Control is an application that allows to control multiple TVs at the same time.

 ![alt XSolve TV Control GUI](https://raw.githubusercontent.com/xsolve-pl/xsolve-tv-control/master/gui-assets/images/gui-screen.jpg)